TurboGears/tg2docs/docs/main/Deployment/ModProxy.rst

 To be able to relocate your application without problems, make sure you create your URLs properly (see 1.0/GettingStarted/URLs).

-.. todo:: Fix ModProxy.
+.. todo:: Difficulty: Easy.
+Fix ModProxy.
 Had reference to 1.0/GettingStarted/URLs and this needs to be updated for 2.1

 Setting The Correct Charset